spco/git-novice/_episodes/07-bitbucket.md

 <img src="../fig/bitbucket-create-repo-02.png" width="500">

-As soon as the repository is created, Btibucket displays a page with a URL and some information on how to configure your local repository:
+As soon as the repository is created, Bitbucket displays a page with a URL and some information on how to configure your local repository:

 <img src="../fig/bitbucket-create-repo-03.png" width="700">